 William Wordsworth and members of his family are buried here, next to St Oswald’s church.
 This fact has resulted in an impressive example of a creative marketing.
 If you had a church falling apart and no funds to repair it but had a famous poet buried in the garden, what would you do?
 You couldn’t sell a ticket, that’s for sure.

 While it must be difficult to find a single donation large enough to get a notable work done or get a lot out of donation boxes, there are people who are glad to contribute to be part of creating something beautiful for years to come.

-To raise funds needed, a piece of wasteland next to the church was transformed into the Wordsorth Daffodil Garden.
-People could to buy daffodil bulbs to be planted or get an engraved stones to be part of the pavement.
-After ten years of work, around 3 000 stones and countless bulbs later a public garden is open to visitors and locals who wish to honor the great Poet Laureat.
+To raise funds needed, a piece of wasteland next to the church was transformed into the Wordsworth Daffodil Garden.
+People could buy daffodil bulbs to be planted or get engraved stones to be part of the pavement.
+After ten years of work, around 3 000 stones and countless bulbs later a public garden is open to visitors and locals who wish to honor the great Poet Laureate.